jjaine/jjaine.github.io/README.md

-# jjaine.github.io
+# Portfolio
-Games projects I've been part of:
+Includes game projects I've been part of:
  * Ketsu
  * Plantage
  * Save the plant